sekhrivijay/ms-template/README.md

             <artifactId>spring-cloud-starter-hystrix-dashboard</artifactId>
         </dependency>
 ```
 ## Service registration and discovery and load-balancing with Eureka .
-No more VIPs
 ```xml
 ```
 ## Swagger integration for SDK generation and documentation